-Parabens are used as preservatives in shampoos and cosmetics to preserve the shelf life.
-Basically used to prevent the growth of bacteria and mold in the product.
+Parabens are used as preservatives in shampoos and cosmetics to preserve their shelf life, basically used to prevent the growth of bacteria and mould in the product.
 Excessive use of parabens can cause skin irritation.
-Better to avoid on grey hair and scalp as its already fragile and can cause further damage.
+Better to avoid on grey hair and scalp as it’s already fragile and can cause further damage.

-Research has found that not all alchohols are harmful.
-Still the bad ones exists.
+Research has found that not all alcohols are harmful.
+Still, the bad ones exist.
 Isopropyl alcohol is the one to avoid.
-Specially, if you have extremely damaged hair as it can result in more breakage and dryness.
-It can disrupt the skin’s natural balance.
-Still if you need to use products containing alcohol try to use a moderate composition.
+Especially if you have extremely damaged hair, it can result in more breakage and dryness.
+In addition, it can disrupt the skin’s natural balance.
+Still, if you need to use products containing alcohol, try to use a moderate composition.

 We love colours!
-Yes, we do love.
+Yes, we do love them.
 Artificial Colours are added to products to make them more appealing.
-But these colors are derived from coal tar which is a byproduct of petrolium.
-Artificial colours when left on the skin for sometime are absorbed by our skin and may cause irritation, blocked pores, breakouts and may lead to acne.
-Also some of them may stain our natural silvers, as I had an experience recently.
-Artificial colours are labeled as FD&C or D&C, followed by a color name and a number.
+But these colours are derived from coal tar, a by-product of petroleum.
+Artificial colours, when left on the skin for some time, are absorbed by our skin and may cause irritation, blocked pores, breakouts and acne.
+Also, some of them may stain our natural silvers, as I had an experience recently.
+Artificial colours are labelled as FD&C or D&C, followed by a colour name and a number.
 Like: FD&C Red No. 8 or say D&C pink No. 4.

 - Cyclomethicone or Cyclopentasiloxane

 Water-Soluble- Cyclomethicone and Dimethicone copolyol are soluble in water and can be washed off easily.
-They are light wieght silicones and dont leave a buil-up on hair.
+They are lightweight silicones and don’t leave a build-up on hair.
 But they are pricey.

 Non-Water-Soluble– These are the cheapest and hardest to remove from hair.
-Amodimethicone and Dimethicone are the most common non soluble silicone used in hair care products.
-You will need shampoos containing SLS to remove the hard build up from hair, which will further stripe the hair further making it dry and limp.
+Amodimethicone and Dimethicone are the most common non-soluble silicone used in hair care products.
+You will need shampoos containing SLS to remove the hard build-up from hair, stripping the hair further and making it dry and limp.

-Another cheap petrolium distillate is Mineral oil.
-Also known as liquid Paraffin has nothing to do with hair nourishment or repair.
-It coats on the scalp and the hair and clogs the pores resulting in hair dryness and dehydration.
-Similar to silicones it adds shine and act as a conditioning agent.
-It is not a remedy to damaged hair.
-In fact overuse of mineral oils may cause skin irritation and dandruff and can weigh down hair.
-If you own a shampoo with mineral oil try to limit the use to just one or two usage per week.
+Another cheap petroleum distillate is Mineral oil.
+Also known as Liquid Paraffin has nothing to do with hair nourishment or repair.
+It coats the scalp and the hair and clogs the pores resulting in hair dryness and dehydration.
+Similar to silicones, it adds shine and acts as a conditioning agent.
+It is not a remedy for damaged hair.
+In fact, overuse of mineral oils may cause skin irritation and dandruff and can weigh down hair.
+If you own shampoo with mineral oil, try to limit the use to just one or two usages per week.

-List of the harmful chemicals continues..but talking about grey hair, the above chemicals must be a NO NO. But one thing has to be cleared here, different hair demands different hair care needs.
-If you think the benefit of the above chemicals outweigh the risk and you know how to deal with it, you can continue using them.
-Else there are so many all natural products available in the market now.
+The list of harmful chemicals continues..but talking about grey hair, the above chemicals must be a NO-NO. But one thing has to be cleared here; different hair demands different hair care needs.
+So if you think the benefit of the above chemicals outweigh the risk and you know how to deal with them, you can continue using them.
+Else there are so many all-natural products available in the market now.

-If you find this post informative please share it!!
-Gonna discuss the Best Grey/Silver hair shampoos in the next post.
+If you find this post informative, please share it!!
+I will discuss the Best Grey/Silver hair shampoos in the next post.